vjekoart/retrovizor/Readme.md

         * `buildLibrary|buildScripts|buildStyles` in `dev` mode
             * Recompile only affected file, create bundle if not `native`, and move affected file or the whole bundle to dist
         * Simplify component `index.js` file by removing the need to provide low level detail tech stuff
+    * When a file is removed from chokidar, remove that file from dist if present, e.g. user delets a file during development, nothing happens and that file is still present in the dist directory

 ## File structure / Architecture (try to keep updated)